Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Introduction

-Inspired by \cite{SW}, in this paper, we develop an approach to homological invariants of topological full groups, which will, among other things, lead to \begin{itemize} \item a complete description of rational group homology for large classes of topological full groups, \item general vanishing and acyclicity results, explaining and generalizing the result that $V$ is acyclic in \cite{SW}, \item a verification of Matui's AH-conjecture for a general class of topological full groups. \end{itemize} We establish these results under very mild assumptions, i.e., for all ample groupoids which are minimal, have comparison, and whose unit spaces do not have isolated points.
+In this paper, we develop a new approach to homological invariants of topological full groups.
+The key novelties are the construction of small permutative categories of bisections for all ample groupoids and the realization of groupoid homology as (reduced) stable homology of the associated algebraic K-theory spectra.
+Another key ingredient is the identification of homology of the corresponding infinite loop spaces with group homology of the topological full groups we are interested in.
+This last identification is inspired by \cite{SW} and at the same time vastly generalizes corresponding results on the particular example class of Higman-Thompson groups in \cite{SW}.
+Our new insights allow us to apply powerful tools from algebraic topology to the study of homology of topological full groups, bringing together group theory, topological dynamics, algebraic topology as well as ideas from operator algebras.
+Among other things, our insights lead to \begin{itemize} \item a complete description of rational group homology for large classes of topological full groups, \item general vanishing and acyclicity results, explaining and generalizing the result that $V$ is acyclic in \cite{SW}, \item a verification of Matui's AH-conjecture for a general class of ample groupoids, including all purely infinite and minimal ones. \end{itemize} We establish these results under very mild assumptions, i.e., for all ample groupoids which are minimal, whose unit spaces do not have isolated points, and which have comparison.
+The first two conditions are necessary, as we explain below in our discussion of Theorem~\ref{thm:IntroB}.
+Comparison appears naturally and is in itself an interesting property.
+It has been verified in many situations \cite{DZ,KN,GGKN}, and there is the conjecture that comparison holds in great generality, as we explain below.
 For topological full groups of amplified groupoids, we prove analogous results in complete generality, i.e., for all ample groupoids.
-Our results on rational group homology are the first explicit computations of that kind which work in all degrees.
+The present work is a significant step forward in our understanding of homological invariants of ample groupoids and topological full groups, both at the conceptual level as well as concerning concrete applications.
+Indeed, our results on rational group homology are the first explicit computations of that kind which work in all degrees.
 The acyclicity results imply, for example, that all of Brin's groups $nV$ are integrally acyclic, and that all Brin-Higman-Thompson groups $nV_{k,r}$ are rationally acyclic.
+In addition, we are able to construct continuum many pairwise non-isomorphic infinite simple groups which are all integrally acyclic.
 Moreover, our work leads to a conceptual explanation and strengthening of Matui's AH-conjecture as we obtain precise obstructions for the strong AH-conjecture and establish that the amplified version of the AH-conjecture is always true (i.e., for all ample groupoids).
 Let us now formulate our main results.
 Let $G$ be a topological groupoid, i.e., a topological space which is at the same time a small category with invertible morphisms, such that all operations (range, source, multiplication and inversion maps) are continuous.
 We always assume the unit space $\Gn$ consisting of the objects of $G$ to be locally compact and Hausdorff.
 In addition, suppose that $G$ is ample, in the sense that it has a basis for its topology given by compact open bisections (see \S~\ref{ss:GPD}).
 If $\Gn$ is compact, then the topological full group $\bmF(G)$ is defined as the group of global compact open bisections.
 In the general case, $\bmF(G)$ is the inductive limit of topological full groups of restrictions of $G$ to compact open subspaces of $\Gn$.
 The new examples of infinite simple groups mentioned at the beginning (see \cite{JM,JNS,Nek18b,SWZ}) are given by commutator subgroups $\bmD(G)$ of $\bmF(G)$.
 Given an ample groupoid $G$ as above, we construct a small permutative category $\fB_G$ of compact open bisections of $G$ (see \S~\ref{s:smallpermcat}).
 Let $\Kz(\fB_G)$ be the algebraic K-theory spectrum of $\fB_G$ and $\Omega^{\infty} \Kz(\fB_G)$ the associated infinite loop space (see \S~\ref{ss:AlgKSmallPermCat}).